In this article:

 A BA or BFA in Interior Design prepares students to enter a one- to three- year formal apprenticeship program at a design or architecture firm.

-Master of Fine Arts (MFA) in Interior Design or
+Master of Fine Arts (MFA) in Interior Design - Two to Three Year Duration or

 These graduate level degrees are considerably less common in interior design than is a bachelor’s.
 Master’s and doctoral programs tend to focus on formal theoretical and experimental interior design, teaching methodologies in the field, environmental and social issues in design, historic preservation, and human factors in design.
 Career prospects for students who earn a MFA or doctorate in the discipline include academia and research.